IlyaTheCreator/todo-app-api/README.md

 ## 🧐 About <a name = "about"></a>

-The purpose of this project is pretty obscure but out team is all in.
+The purpose of this project is pretty obscure but our team is all in.
 <br>
 <br>